sure-trust/G12_JAVA/Course Report/Vamsi.md

 ## Qualifications: Pursuing 3rd year b.tech

-Welcome to the course report for the [Core Java Programming]!
-This README document provides an overview of the course, its mini projects and final project.
+Welcome to the course report for the **Core Java Programming** This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project